jacamars/Newbidder/mkdocs/docs/home/theory.md

 ###ERD
 When in doubt, look at a campaign created with the RTB4FREE campaign manager to see what the corresponding values look like.
 The [schema for the database is located here](./Crosstalk-DB.pdf){target=_blank}

+##MINIO
+Minio is a cloud storage server compatible wth Amazon S3.
+Using Minio, RTB4FREE can load large data files such as Bloom filters, CIDR lists and configuation files from a central location.
+By default the RTB4FREE deployment uses the directory /tmp/S3 to mount the /data volume of MINIO's container.
+This host directory is used to store and retrieve files.
+For operational use you might want to deploy to a different location to keep dta persistent over reboots.

+Note, you can replace MINIO with Amazon S3.
+However, if you are not using S3, MINIO will provide the capability needed by the RTB4FREE stack.

 ##Data Management Platform